reverentgeek/okta.github.io/_source/_use_cases/events-api-deprecation/index.md

 }
 ```

-This general pattern results in a reduced number of event types making them easier to comprehend and navigate.
+This general pattern results in a reduced number of event types making them easier to understand and navigate.

 #### Vendor Agnostic Event Types

-In `/events`, there are a multitude of events that include partner specific context information into the message. e.g.:
+In `/events`, there many events that include partner-specific context information in the message. for example:

 - `app.boxnet.api.error.personal_folder_sync_state`
 - `app.concur.api.error.check_user_exists`